 The paperwork typically had to be completed in Rome.
-Stay restrictions were often imposed.
-There needed to be a sponsor, concrete work, and an impending marriage in place, often within six months of arriving in Canada.
-Marriages would commonly be planned in advance, and church weddings performed within one month of arrival in Canada.
+Stay restrictions were often imposed: candidates needed a sponsor, concrete work contract, and a marriage proposal to be fulfilled within six months of arriving in Canada.
+Marriages were commonly planned before departure, and church weddings usually performed within one month of arrival in Canada.

-Being accompanied and chaperoned was protocol for unmarried women landing in North America.
-Maria and the other single women were escorted to what Maria described as a “special train” because it held only those immigrants destined for Toronto.
-The train departed at 8pm, arriving at Union Station at 7am the next day.
+Being chaperoned was protocol for unmarried women landing in North America at that time.
+Maria and the other single women were escorted to what Maria described as a “special train” because it held only (those) immigrants destined for Toronto.
+The train departed at 8pm and arrived at Union Station at 7am the next day.

-On December 22, 1956 – within one month of arriving in Canada – Maria was married to her betrothed, Diano (Mario) Chiaradia.
-Women immigrating to Canada from Italy in those years typically did so for two reasons: to find work or to fulfill the promise of marriage.
+On December 22, 1956 – within one month of arriving in Canada – Maria married her betrothed, Diano (Mario) Chiaradia.
+Women immigrating to Canada from Italy in those years typically came for one of two reasons: to find work or to fulfill a promise of marriage.
 Maria had achieved the latter.

 Over the years Maria developed a strong circle of Italian friends and family.
-However, she missed “her people”, and every letter received from Italy was accompanied by a bout of crying.
+However, she missed “her people”, and every letter received from Italy provoked a bout of crying.

-Unlike some of her fellow immigrants, Maria quickly adapted to the Canadian grocery-shopping experience and neither complained about it not compared it unfavourably to that of Italy.
+Unlike some of her fellow immigrants, Maria quickly accepted the Canadian grocery-shopping experience and neither complained about it nor compared it unfavourably to that of Italy.
 She first shopped at the original Longo’s location at Yonge and Castlefield, where a chicken for soup stock could be purchased for 25 cents.

-Within five months of arriving – in early May 1957 – Maria found work.
-She was variously employed as a clerk at a dry cleaner, on an assembly line at a toy factory, at a wool factory that in her experience was less welcoming to Italians, and at a Canadian Tire store.
+Within five months – in early May, 1957 – Maria found work.
+She was variously employed as a clerk at a dry cleaner, on an assembly line at a toy factory, at a wool factory (that in her experience was less welcoming to Italians), and at a Canadian Tire store.

-For her first five years in Canada, letters were Maria’s only means of correspondence.
+During her first five years in Canada, letters were Maria’s only connection to her homeland (means of correspondence).
 Then, for the first time, she was able to return home to Italy.